-When Top of Mind made it our mission to help lenders keep clients for life — almost two decades ago! — the words weren’t as ubiquitous as they are today.
+When Top of Mind made it our mission to help lenders keep lifelong customers — almost two decades ago! — the words weren’t as ubiquitous as they are today.
 Nowadays, “Client for Life” and its proxies (“lifelong customers,” etc.) are used by countless mortgage lenders, service providers and even Top of Mind competitors to describe the ideal relationship between originator and borrower.

 We consider it a compliment that these phrases are so widely used, but we want to clarify what we mean when we talk about clients for life — and how to cultivate them.